Bluey and Bingo taking a photo with kids

 • Tingalpa

-The Jungle is hard to miss as you're barrelling down Wynnum Road because a real airplane appears to have crashed into its facade.
+The Jungle is hard to miss as you're barrelling down Wynnum Road because a real aeroplane appears to have crashed into its facade.
 Different attractions have separate pricing; you can drop in for an hour and just do one or two, or buy a package and stay half the day.
 The centrepiece here, and the place where your little monkeys will likely spend the most time, is the Jungle Time Playground: at least four stories of ropes, tubes, stairways and twisting slides.
-The Jungle Jump is a massive inflated pillow designed to catch you when you take a leap of faith from one of three levels.
+The Jungle Jump is a massive, inflated pillow designed to catch you when you take a leap of faith from one of three levels.
 Jungle Canopy has you safely hooked up while you take on a number of obstacles about 15 feet above the floor.
-There's also a complete indoor rock climbing experience with harnesses and auto-belay system so that kids can safely scale quite high walls, and a mini golf course.
+There's also a complete indoor rock climbing experience with harnesses and an auto-belay system so that kids can safely scale quite high walls, and a mini golf course.

 Advertising